 - Printed Materials (On-Product, Penny-ads, Newspaper, Door Hangers...)

 Remember those call tracking numbers come in handy.
 If you want to try having a different number for 1 of your marketing campaigns then you could try the free Google Voice.
 Get 1 local number for free and forward it to your existing number.
 Login online and see which calls were through the tracking number.

 Keep paying for the marketing that gets those calls.

 - Billboard (Truck/Trailer Wraps, Yard Signs...)

-We once met a business owner that got the highest returns on marketing we had ever seen just from penny-ads and good street side placement of his product.
+We once met a business owner that got the highest returns on marketing we had ever seen just from penny-ads and good street side placement of his product and a phone number.
 You can keep yourself busy without a website.
 When you go to sell the business having a system in place will be more valuable than a website.